vjayne93/project-3-blue-team/README.md

 <b>Food Drive</b> donations come from schools, workplaces, religious organizations, events, and other groups that collect food to donate. <br>

 ![IMG_7905_Original](https://github.com/vjayne93/project-3-blue-team/assets/152992214/21d9122c-c59b-4cf8-9557-1b54dd5e4d0c)

+## Ethical Considerations
+Our data was obtained directly from volunteers at SPCF with their permission.
+SPCF does not obtain identifying information about anyone who receives food from their fridges and pantries to reduce stigma and protect privacy.
+Our dataset includes the chosen names of volunteers who picked up and delivered food to community fridge and pantry locations.
+We did not include names of volunteers in our final analysis or visualizations, as comparing the activity of different volunteers or specifiying particular volunteers as the most productive is not in line with the spirit of mutual aid, and is not relevant to our project's purpose.

+## Data References
+Our dataset was collected by volunteers at SPCF, with significant contributions from volunteers Ginny Robinson, Rose MW, and Kathryn Nolan.

+## Code References
+We received guidance from the [mybinder.org-user-guide repository.](https://github.com/jupyterhub/mybinder.org-user-guide) We used guidance from the EdX XPert Learning Assistant AI in the development of our code.